yonseicasl/NPUWattch/README.md

 ```

 ## TODO
 **v0.0** -  Now we are refactoring all sources and workflows to be user-friendly.
+We plan to support Timeloop and gem5 logs as-is.
 - Add more NN modules
 - Add scripts for dataset batch generation
-- Add sample datasets and training support tools
+- Add dataset and training support tools
 - Add Timeloop and gem5 harnesses

 ## Citation